 Cleaning Cabinet Contents

 Wipe down dusty cans and containers with warm water and dish soap on a dampened cloth.
 Throw out any items that have expired.
 Dry items thoroughly before replacing them in the cabinets.
 Leave the cabinets open for 1 to 2 hours to fully dry, before replacing the contents of the cabinet.

 How to Remove Thick Grease Buildup

 You can also try a soft bristled brush and a baking soda and water paste to gently scrub the area.
 Depending on the finish of your cabinets, a magic eraser might be a good option.
 Since magic erasers can scrub away the finish of surfaces, you'll need to test it in a hidden spot on your cabinets first.
-Avoid trying to scrape away the grease since this increases the chance that you will damage the cabinets finish permanently.
+Avoid trying to scrape away the grease since this increases the chance that you will damage the cabinets' finish.